sfc-gh-tmeacham/snowflake_cortex_agents_demo/README.md

 # Cortex Agents in Snowflake

 ## Overview
 This repository provides a beginner-friendly demonstration of the power of Cortex Agents in Snowflake.
+There are multiple use cases available that you can explore in more detail in the use_cases folder.
-The demo is structured as a Jupyter Notebook, guiding users through the setup of Cortex Search and Cortex Analyst Services.
-By combining multiple services, we then build a Cortex Agent capable of delivering accurate responses based on PDF documents and structured data stored across multiple Snowflake tables.
+Each use case comes with a Snowflake Notebook that guides the users through the setup of Cortex Search and Cortex Analyst Services.
+By combining multiple services, we then build a Cortex Agent capable of delivering accurate responses based on PDF documents and structured data stored across multiple Snowflake tables and documents.

 ## What are Cortex Agents?
 Cortex Agents orchestrate both structured and unstructured data sources to deliver actionable insights.
 They:
 - **Plan tasks**, selecting the right tools to execute them.
 - **Use Cortex Analyst** for structured data (generating SQL queries).
 - **Use Cortex Search** for unstructured data (extracting insights from documents and text).
-- **Generate responses** using LLMs based on enterprise data.
+- **Generate responses** using LLMs based on your enterprise data.

 ![Cortex Agents](resources/cortex_agents.png)